Do you want to create a highly profitable online store that’s within budget?

 Next, you can add payment options so customers can make online payments.

 When you click on the ‘Set up payments’ tasks, you’ll see all the available payment options.

-WooCommerce lets you connect to a long list of payment gateways including Stripe, PayPal, PayU, and Razorpay.
+WooCommerce lets you connect to a long list of payment processors including Stripe, PayPal, PayU, and Razorpay.
 You can even accept direct bank transfers and cash on delivery.

-See how easy WooCommerce is to use?
+See how user-friendly WooCommerce is?
 You simply need to select the one you want and follow the onscreen instructions to set up the gateway.